mbj/mutant/README.md

 * A payment email address, if different from your email address.
 * Only for the EU: A valid VAT-ID is *required*, no sales to private customers to avoid the horrors cross border VAT / MOSS.
-  VAT for customers outside of Malta will use **reverse charging**.
+  VAT for EU customers outside of Malta will use **reverse charging**.
-* *Per developer* the git author email address as returned by `git config user.email`

 Also feel free to ask any other question I forgot to proactively answer here.